 - An up-to-date, latest generation graphics card, that is optimized for speedy and optimal graphics rendering.

 NOTE: Many gaming laptops already have this.
 It is not necessary for you to use a gaming laptop, but we will be performing substantially graphics-heavy analyses for time to time, and the limitations of your graphics card can become an issue.

 You should ask your local computer outlet for assistance with the above, in the event that this is not clear to you, or if you have not purchased a laptop for advanced scientific studies before.
 Also, although we recommend a PC with Windows 10, if you are running a different operating system (such as a MacOS, or an earlier version of Windows) you can still successfully complete the program.

 Please be advised we perform our teaching activities exclusively in Windows 10 in this program, and this may mean that you could face challenges obtaining timely and/or effective assistance with issues that arise due to differences in our operating systems.

 Monitors: Many students have found it highly beneficial to invest in a second monitor for their laptop.
 This allows multiple screens and applications to be more easily viewed side-by-side when doing serious analysis work at home.
 In addition, having the ability to zoom effectively can greatly enhance clarity and visibility.
 We routinely make use of extended displays to greatly enhance our analysis and programming work, and we recommend that you at the very least investigate and decide whether this would be of benefit to you.

 NOTE: Equipment requirements as of the 2021/22 academic year.

-Students in the the Post-Baccalaureate Diploma in Health Analytics come from backgrounds in Computer Science, Health, Math, Statistics and other fields.
+Students in the the Post-Baccalaureate Diploma in Marketing and Data Analytics come from backgrounds in Computer Science, Health, Math, Statistics and other fields.
 No matter the background, however, applicants should have interest and skills in Math in order to be successful in the program.

 Join an info session or become a student for a day.